Coletterbox/Chatbot-to-Replace-Me/README.md

 ### Inspired by my predictive text's weird, almost insulting caricature of me, here is a chatbot that can take over the role of being me.

 #### Note to self: The other half of this is stored locally.

+---

+## Right now it can:

+- make small talk (just like me!)
+- remember your name (this is less realistic)
+- answer questions about what I ate